 The surname Holdernes was first found in East Riding of Yorkshire at Skipsea.
 "The manor is one of those which have continued members of the seigniory of Holderness to the present day.
 In the 12th of Edward III., the king granted a market to the place, to be held on Thursday in every week, and two fairs to be held annually, one on All Saints' day, and the other on the day of the translation of St. Thomas the Martyr."

 Early History of the Holdernes family

-Another 151 words (11 lines of text) are included under the topic Early Holdernes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holdernes research.
+Another 76 words (5 lines of text) are included under the topic Early Holdernes History in all our PDF Extended History products and printed products wherever possible.

 Holdernes Spelling Variations

 Holdernes has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Holdernes have been found, including Holderness, Holdernesse, Houlderness and others.

 Early Notables of the Holdernes family (pre 1700)